phansch/philhansch.net/_posts/2017-12-13-no-more-disqus.md

 ---
-layout: post
+layout: "post"
-title: No more Disqus comments
+title: "No more Disqus comments"
-excerpt: Disqus has been acquired by a marketing company.
+excerpt: "Disqus has been acquired by a marketing company."
 aliases: ["2017/12/13/no-more-disqus/"]
 ---